LongTermPersonalizationHRI/jibo-teleop/README.md

-# jibo-gfta-speech-collection
+# jibo-teleop

+- ROS message definitions for communicating with the Jibo robot
-A python rosnode for teleoperating the Jibo robot to conduct the GFTA assessment and record speech samples.
-Creates a Qt GUI with buttons for triggering speech, lookats, and animations on the robot, as well as commands to send to an opal tablet.
+- A python rosnode for teleoperating the Jibo robot
+- Scripts for common interactions (e.g. the GFTA assessment and recording speech samples)

+Creates a Qt GUI with buttons for triggering speech, lookats, and animations on the robot

 ## Installation